Webhook

 To verify:

-- Extract the timestamp and signature from the header
+- Extract the signature header

-- Compare signatures using a constant-time comparison
+- Accept the request if any signature matches using a constant-time comparison

 - Optionally reject requests with old timestamps to prevent replay attacks